A Church of Grace, Fellowship, and Ordinary People; serving an Extraordinary God!

 What Does Forgiveness Really Mean?

-Forgiveness is the process of recognizing we’ve been hurt but choosing to release ourselves from that pain—as well as the desire to seek revenge or wish ill upon those who hurt us.
-Instead of holding a grudge, we let go of bitterness.
-It’s like a gift we give ourselves, and also the wrongdoers—even though they may never ask for it or admit they were wrong.
+Forgiveness is the process of recognizing we’ve been hurt but choosing to release ourselves from that pain, as well as the desire to seek revenge or wish ill upon those who hurt us.
+Instead of holding a grudge, we embrace the Christian teachings on forgiveness by letting go of bitterness.
+This act of forgiving others is like a gift we give ourselves and even to the wrongdoers, despite the fact that they may never ask for it or admit they were wrong.
 Forgiveness reflects both great strength and great love.

 What does this verse mean?
-It’s talking about how Jesus came to this earth and willingly died for us.
+It refers to how Jesus came to this earth and willingly died for us.
 Here’s why He did it.
-In the beginning of earth’s history, God created two perfect human beings (Adam and Eve) who, when given the chance, chose to disobey God.
-They turned away from Him to gain knowledge (to know both good and evil).
+In the beginning of earth’s history, God created two perfect human beings (Adam and Eve) who, when given the chance, chose to disobey Him.
+They turned away from God to gain knowledge (to know both good and evil).
 The consequence?
 Death.
 They became mortal (Genesis 2:16–17).

-And we’re now living the consequences of their actions in a world of both good and evil and in a constant flow of choices between the two.
+Now, we are living with the consequences of their actions in a world of both good and evil, faced with constant choices between the two.

 But God didn’t want us to be separated from Him forever.
 He didn’t want one mistake (even a big one) to be the end of His relationship with us.
-So He designed a plan for us to be forgiven and reconciled to Him, if we so choose.
+So He designed a plan for us to receive God's forgiveness and be reconciled to Him if we choose.
 He sent His Son Jesus to this earth.

-Jesus, by His death on the cross, took on the wrongs we’ve committed against Him—and others.
+Through His death on the cross, Jesus took on the wrongs we’ve committed against Him—and others.
 We deserve the pain and penalty, but He chose to absorb it for us.
-Now here is the big question - Do you need to Forgive someone or accept Christ's forgiveness?
-Why not invite Christ to help you to begin the process of healing to forgive someone who has wronged you, or accepting the forgiveness offered to you by someone you have wronged and the forgiveness of Christ.
-We would love to work with you through any of the above.
-Contact us
+Now here is the big question: Do you need to forgive someone or accept Christ's forgiveness?
+Why not invite Christ to help you begin the process of healing to forgive someone who has wronged you, or to accept the forgiveness offered to you by someone you have wronged, along with the forgiveness of Christ?
+We would love to work with you through any of these processes.
+Contact us.

 I DESIRE BIBLE STUDY